arminc/arminc.github.io/_posts/2011-09-07-coding-size-or-language-syntax-does-it-matter.md

   - code
   - code size
   - syntax
+description: There are lot of programming languages in the world, there is one for everybody.
+All those languages have something in common and that is that they are trying to help you solve a problem.
+But they all try to do it there own way.
 ---
 Original post can be found at [It-Eye][1]

 There are lot of programming languages in the world, there is one for everybody.
 All those languages have something in common and that is that they are trying to help you solve a problem.
 But they all try to do it there own way.
 Every company has struggled one way or another to chose what programming language to use for a project.
-If they haven&#8217;t then they probably chose what they already have been using.
+If they haven't then they probably chose what they already have been using.
 For those that have been choosing most of the time they were looking at things like, can we find experts, is the language fast, secure, does it help us solve our problems faster and tools for the language.
 But have we ever looked at code size or language syntax and decided on that as well?
-Probably not, but should we? <!--more-->
+Probably not, but should we?

-Let&#8217;s look at some “&#8217;Hello World” coding examples.
+Let's look at some “'Hello World” coding examples.
 [Source][2]

 Java